 Section 607(b) of the FCRA states, “Whenever a consumer reporting agency prepares a consumer report, it shall follow reasonable procedures to assume maximum possible accuracy of the information concerning the individual about whom the report relates.”

-In other words, if a CRA reports public record information for employment screening purposes, it must follow 2 distinct requirements of the FCRA: It must meet (i) Section 607(b) requirement (follow reasonable procedures to assure maximum possible accuracy) and (ii) Section 613(a)(1) (by sending a notice to the applicant that public record information is reported about the applicant) or (a)(2) (follow strict procedure to ensure that the reported information is complete and up to date).
+In other words, if a CRA reports public record information for employment screening purposes, it must follow 2 distinct requirements of the FCRA: It must meet (i) Section 607(b) requirement (follow reasonable procedures to assure maximum possible accuracy) and (ii) Section 613(a)(1) (by sending a notice to the candidate that public record information is reported about the candidate) or (a)(2) (follow strict procedure to ensure that the reported information is complete and up to date).
 This can be generally done by verifying at the source any information retrieved from a database search.
 Additionally only information that was verified and retrieved at the source should be reported.

 Clearly it is in a CRA’s best interest to validate records from a national criminal file before they are reported to an end-user and that the information provided to an end-user is the latest information obtained from the source.
 When ClearStar provides records to a CRA, it is ClearStar’s recommended best practice that the CRA do the same, or at their request, ClearStar will perform an order review where all retrieved records are verified at the source before they are reported to the CRA.

 This difference is more than a semantic legal point, as evidenced by the many large lawsuits centering around this duty of accuracy and complete and up-to-date records and the financial penalties for which they were settled as seen in the list at the top of this article.